nc1BitW/BitWanga-public/README.md

 BitWanga, a short path to value for social activities, including business.

 Own your bank.
 Own your social links.
 Own your privacy.
 Own your justice.
 Wear and use naturaly your telecom infrastructure as your digital institution.

-Layer 3 on top of the best projects.

 # Societal mathematics

 You protect your privacy when direct and efficient human interactions.

-Economic protocol + Social Protocol.
+Bitwanga layer 3 = Economic protocol + Social Protocol.

 Protocols both economic and social exist, with a mix, we created digital justice, compatible with all human activities.
 Digital and autonomous, we build a system without boring management, delagation nor central attributions / references.